hapax/hapax.github.io/assets/chandra.md

 Since we're dealing with a gas, you might wonder if temperature plays a role.
-It turns out that our third rule --- particles are maximally cheap --- is equivalent to *zero* temperature.
+It turns out that our third rule --- particles are stingy --- is equivalent to *zero* temperature.
 If the temperature is nonzero, there is some chance that particles arriving at the hotel will splash out on a more expensive room.